Floorp-Projects/Floorp/mobile/android/docs/geckoview/consumer/docs/automation.md

 Automation-specific configuration is generally in this category.

+## Running GeckoView with environment variables

+After a successful `./mach build`, `./mach run --setenv` can be used to run GeckoView with the given environment variables.

+For example, to wait for attaching a debugger when starting a content tab process, use `./mach run --setenv MOZ_DEBUG_CHILD_WAIT_FOR_JAVA_DEBUGGER=:tab` and then attach to that process within Android Studio.

 ## Reading configuration from a file

 When GeckoView is embedded into a debugabble application (i.e., when your manifest includes `android:debuggable="true"`), by default GeckoView reads configuration from a file named `/data/local/tmp/$PACKAGE-geckoview-config.yaml`.
 For example, if your Android package name is `com.yourcompany.yourapp`, GeckoView will read configuration from